reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 A [`DynamicTest`](https://junit.org/junit5/docs/5.9.0/api/org.junit.jupiter.api/org/junit/jupiter/api/DynamicTest.html) is a test case generated at runtime.
 It is composed of a display name and an Executable.
 We annotate our test with `@TestFactory` so that the factory generates instances of `DynamicTest`.

-**The `stream()` method generates a stream of dynamic tests based on the given generator and test executor.** Use this method when the set of dynamic tests is nondeterministic in nature or when the input comes from an existing Iterator.
+**The `stream()` method generates a stream of dynamic tests based on the given generator and test executor.** Use this method when the set of dynamic tests is nondeterministic or when the input comes from an existing Iterator.

-The `inputGenerator` generates input values, and adds a `DynamicTest` to the resulting stream for each dynamically generated input value.
+The `inputGenerator` generates input values and adds a `DynamicTest` to the resulting stream for each dynamically generated input value.
 It uses `ThrowingConsumer` to validate percentage inputs falling within the range of 0 to 100.
 It defines dynamic tests using a collection of percentages and a boolean indicating validity, with display names generated based on the percentage values.
-This setup allows for dynamically generating and running tests to ensure correct handling of both valid and invalid percentage values.
+This setup allows for dynamically generating and running tests to ensure the correct handling of both, valid and invalid percentage values.

 `ThrowingConsumer` simplifies testing methods that throw checked exceptions, manage resources, validate inputs, handle callbacks, and process complex data by eliminating extensive try-catch blocks in test code.